pramsey/crunchyblog/bacon/index.md

 LIMIT 1;
 ```

+That's a lot more complex!
+Because we are writing the traversal by hand, with a relatively blunt instrument, the result is a lot more complex than the pgRouting solution.

-The `path` return array is an ordered list of edges the take us from the start node (Bacon) to the end node (Chalamet).
+The output `path` array is an ordered list of edges the take us from the start node (Bacon) to the end node (Chalamet).

 ```
        path